bet01/workshops/docker/README.md

 ### Build image
 `docker build -t nicholascookbet/weatherapi .`

--t tags the image, in this case we tag the repository we want to use, replace the part before the / with your own docker hub id.
+"-t" tags the image, in this case we tag the repository we want to use, replace the part before the / with your own docker hub id.

 ### List images
 `docker image ls`